 Leases on property, plant and equipment in which the Group bears a significant part of the risks and benefits characteristic of ownership are categorised as finance leases.
 A finance lease is recognised in the balance sheet at the fair value of the leased asset at the start of the lease period or at a lower current value of minimum lease payments.
 Assets acquired on finance leases are depreciated over the asset’s useful life or the lease period, whichever is shorter.
 Lease obligations are included in interest-bearing debt.
 Leases in which the risks and benefits characteristic of ownership remain with the lessor are treated as operating leases.
 Leases payable on the basis of other leases are recognised as expenses in the income statement in equal instalments over the lease period.

 Financing assets are divided into receivables and liabilities, either as held-to-maturity, held-for-trading, or available-for-sale.
-Financial instruments are at first measured at fair value, with any fees deducted.
-Usually, the fair value corresponds with the sum paid or received for the instrument.
 Loans are included under non-current and current liabilities.
 Interest expenses are recognised as expenses in the period during which they have arisen.
 Loan arrangement costs are periodised during the loan period using the effective interest method.

 Accounts receivable and other receivables are measured at nominal value.
-A provision for impairment of accounts receivable is established when there is evidence based on a case-by-case risk assessment that the Group will not be able to collect all amounts due according to the original terms of receivables.
+An impairment of accounts receivable is established when there is evidence based on a case-by-case risk assessment that the Group will not be able to collect all amounts due according to the original terms of receivables.